New year, new you! Read on for everything you need to know about the Shu Uemura Ultimate Reset Giveaway.

 If you feel like your hair isn’t reaching its full potential, it’s probably because you’re dealing with some major breakage.
 According to the American Academy of Dermatology, your hair grows on average a half an inch per month.
 If your hair is breaking off at the same rate, it’ll feel like your hair is never growing.
 So, if it’s long locks you’re lusting after, you’ll need to make sure your hair is stronger than ever.

-We’ve rounded up the top eight tricks that will make breakage a thing of the past and help you reach your hair length goals.
+We’ve rounded up the top twelve tricks that will make breakage a thing of the past and help you reach your hair length goals.

 Dry, brittle hair is a major cause of hair breakage.
 The only way to combat parched locks is to make sure you give it as much moisture as possible.
 A weekly deep conditioning mask is a great way to make sure your hair feels hydrated and strong.